jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 Another thing that started happening multiple times a week on a weekly basis was Anton hosting his friends over.
 I'm so happy for him.
 He also goes to visit his friends too sometimes on other days.
 They have a very good group of friends and this, I'm so happy for him.
 Not only do they socialize and play games together while talking on WhatsApp or Discord, as previously, but now also hanging out together, it's very nice to see.

 In terms of sports hobbies, he's still had the ball games hobby this year as well as CrossFit.
-He likes it a lot, it's a ton of fun for him and it's nice, cause (ofc I'm biased), but there's a lot to learn, plenty of different movements and exercises to do.
+He likes it a lot and seems to have a lot of fun, and there's a lot to learn, plenty of different movements and exercises to do.
 One of my favorites was one open gym we did together with Anton, where he wrote the programming for us <3.

 ![Anton and dad working out part 2](my-2025-year-in-review-51.jpg)

-He's really comfortably now editing videos in CapCut, as he has been for a while.
-I support him with tips and uploading his videos to his YouTube channel.
+He's really comfortable with editing videos in CapCut and has been for a while now.
+I support him with tips and I'm uploading his videos for him to his YouTube channel.
 It's nice to see him working on those creative things.
 There's also this other game called "Geometry Dash" and he's been making levels for it too, I love that!
 Reminds me of making maps for games I played back in the day, writing fan fiction and so on.
 At the same time it's a real life skill to learn video editing which makes it extra cool.
 We've also been talking about AI a bit.
 It's interesting and very tricky to talk about it tbh.
 Explaining the power of it and the change it brings, while at the same time fighting to keep the parts of the creative process still human and full of soul and expression.

 Another mini story is about his birthday gift to me.

 ![birthday hat on floor](my-2025-year-in-review-133.jpg)

 He had put these elaborate set of clues I had to follow around the whole house, like 6-7 of them.
 And the crazy part is he had been home after school perhaps not more than 30-40 mins before me :D What a kid!

-TODO: extract vid from YIR 2025 extra with BG app
+The things he comes up with sometimes blow my mind lol.

 #### <span id="crossfit" class="offset-top-nav">🏋️‍♂️ CrossFit journey</span>